 Many a time the WMI Repository gets corrupted which results in Provider Load Failure.
 In this guide, we will share how to repair or rebuild the WMI Repository on Windows 10.
-Those who aren’t aware, Windows Management Instrumentation or WMI is a set of specifications from Microsoft to consolidate the management of devices and applications in a network.
-It is a database which stores meta-information and definitions for WMI classes.
-Only using these, the conditions of the systems can be known.
+For those who aren’t aware, Windows Management Instrumentation or WMI is a set of specifications from Microsoft to consolidate the management of devices and applications in a network.
+It is a database that stores meta-information and definitions for WMI classes.
+Only by using these, the conditions of the systems can be known.

 The repository is available here –